-Records which appear or are known to refer to planted specimens have been excluded.
+Records which refer to planted specimens have been excluded.
 Additionally, records for taxa which would fit the National Criteria for inclusion listed above within their native British range, but which are considered to be neophyte introductions to VC75 Ayrshire, have also been excluded.